 Reading a not too exciting book at bedtime is my way of unwinding.
 It distracts my mind from the stresses of today and the anticipated ones (real or not so real) of tomorrow.
 Sometimes I've gotten sooo sleepy that I've just about dropped my Kindle Paperwhite in the bath water.

 Then that would kind of stress me out - so I decided to get a waterproof case.
-Now I can easily read my book and use the touch navigation screen in the case without any problem ... and not worry about nodding off and getting my Kindle wet.
+But now I can easily read my book and not worry about nodding off and ruining my Kindle with the new waterproof Kindle Oasis.
+According to Amazon, "your Kindle has been tested to withstand brief accidental immersion in water...however, it is not intended for underwater use."
+If your Kindle Oasis does fall into your bathwater here are the instructions from Amazon:

 Instead of wine, which is a sleep disrupter, sip a cup of sleep promoting tea.